Are you looking for the best places to visit in Finland for your bucket list? Keep reading if so!

 - Lapland packing list

-Saariselkä is a popular tourist destination known for being the northernmost ski resort in Finland and for its proximity to the Urho Kekkonen National Park, as well as for the Lapland Activities Center.
+Saariselkä is a popular tourist destination known for being the northernmost ski resort in Finland and for its proximity to Urho Kekkonen National Park, as well as to the Lapland Activities Center.

-Saariselkä offers everything from cross-country skiing to downhill skiing on its 200 kilometers of ski tracks for the former and 15 slopes for the latter.
+Saariselkä offers everything from cross-country skiing to downhill skiing on its 200-kilometer (124-mile) ski tracks for the former and 15 slopes for the latter.

-Its location in the Arctic Circle enables you to see the Northern Lights– which is often done from the popular igloo glass hotels!
+Its location in the Arctic Circle enables you to see the Northern Lights, which can often be seen from the popular igloo glass hotels!
+You can also visit nearby Ivalo.

-The tropical spa of the resort offers saunas, massaging jets, and jacuzzis along with kids’ pools and water slides.
+The tropical spa at the resort offers saunas, massaging jets, and jacuzzis, along with kids’ pools and water slides.

 4. Turku

-The former capital of Finland is also its oldest city, founded nearly 800 hundred years ago.
+The former capital of Finland is also its oldest city, founded nearly 800 years ago.

 Turku is a metropolis and cultural center with the aesthetic of a small town, and its settlement originated on the eastern shore of the Aurajoki River in the 13th century.

-The city’s life force is revolved around the riverbank, including some of Turku’s most popular cafes and restaurants, such as Café Art and Kaskis.
+The city’s life force revolves around the riverbank, including some of Turku’s most popular cafes and restaurants, such as Café Art and Kaskis.

 You’ll see Finland’s only medieval basilica in Turku as you walk throughout the city, especially alongside the riverbank, as well as the Turku Castle, another surviving medieval building.

-Explore over 250 kilometers of the island and archipelago by cycling or hiking and pass by picturesque villages, traditional accommodations, coves, beaches, lighthouses, and the Kurjenrahka National Park.
+Explore over 250 kilometers (155 miles) of the island and archipelago by cycling or hiking.
+Pass by picturesque villages, traditional accommodations, coves, beaches, lighthouses, and the Kurjenrahka National Park.

-Only 12 kilometers southwest of the city is Ruissalo island, lined with colorful villas and hosting a botanical garden.
+Only 12 kilometers (7.5 miles) southwest of the city is Ruissalo Island, lined with colorful villas and hosting a botanical garden.
 You can venture into the islands and archipelagos via ferry or bridge crossing.

 5. Levi

-Starting with the most attractive activity, there are color-coded slopes to suit various levels of difficulties, with lifts as well as free-riding areas.
+Starting with the most attractive activity, there are color-coded slopes to suit various levels of difficulty, with lifts as well as free-riding areas.

-There is also cross-country skiing over a network of 230 kilometers of tracks.
-Additionally, there is snowmobiling, an ice track for ice-karting, reindeer sleigh rides, and husky dog-sledding adventures into the forests.
+You can also try cross-country skiing over a network of 230 kilometers (143 miles) of tracks.
+Additionally, the resort offers snowmobiling, ice-karting, reindeer sleigh rides, and husky dog-sledding adventures into the forests.

-Close the day at a sauna and view the Northern Lights.
-In the summer, you can utilize the many lakes and rivers surrounding Levi.
+Close the day at a sauna and see the Northern Lights.
+In the summer, you can visit the many lakes and rivers surrounding Levi.

-Explore the water enclosed by fells and forests by canoeing to hard-to-read areas, especially on the large river Ounasjoki.
+Explore the water enclosed by fells and forests by canoeing to hard-to-reach areas, especially on the large river Ounasjoki.

 6. Vaasa

-Start with the Old Market Hall, a Gothic-style building where the town gathers for all its essentials, and where you can sample and view local cuisine and flavors made with locally produced and fresh ingredients.
+Start with the Old Market Hall, a Gothic-style building where you can sample local cuisine made with fresh, local ingredients.

-Additionally, there is an abundance of restaurants and cafés by the sea in the archipelago.
+Additionally, there is an abundance of restaurants and cafés by the sea,

-Old Vaasa’s ruins can also be found in the Rauniopuisto park area 7 kilometers away from the current city center and is an excellent destination for a peaceful promenade amongst beautiful scenery.
+Old Vaasa’s ruins can also be found in the Rauniopuisto Park area, which is 7 kilometers (4.3 miles) away from the current city center and an excellent destination for a peaceful promenade amongst beautiful scenery.

 7. Nuuksio National Park

-Nuuksio National Park is the second largest in Finland and is abundant in ponds, lakes, swamps, mountain ranges, and cliffs, and has been a popular traveling destination for thousands of years.
+Nuuksio National Park is the second largest in Finland and is abundant in ponds, lakes, swamps, mountain ranges, and cliffs.
+It has been a popular travel destination for thousands of years.

 The natural environment is versatile in its biodiversity, with more than 80 lakes and ponds forged since the Ice Age, and is located in Vihti, Espoo, and Kirkkonummi.